-Our perceptual user study strongly aligns with the automatic evaluation results (Fig. \ref{fig:img_stylizationq}), participants preferred our method over the baselines, except for StyleAligned on Stable Diffusion.
-Notably, 34.8\% still chose our approach over StyleAligned.
-This result is striking given that all baseline methods rely on extensive Stable Diffusion 1.4 trained on large, art-rich datasets, while our method is limited to a small subset of examples from the Art dataset.
-When the StyleAligned method was applied to the Art-Free Diffusion, users preferred our Art-Free Diffusion with Adapter 67\% of the time.
-Art-Free Diffusion with an Art Adapter scored higher in user preference over InstructPix2Pix (60.4\%) and Plug and Play (77.8\%), and matched SD1.4 with adapters (52.6\%).
-These results underscore the effectiveness of our approach in delivering visually compelling style transfer.
-The automatic evaluation aligns with these trends.
-Art-Free Diffusion with Adapter acheives a good balance between style and content fidelity, with style and content scores of 0.29 and 0.28, respectively.
-InstructPix2Pix and Plug and Play, scoring higher on content (0.58 and 0.59) but lower style alignment (0.24 and 0.11).
-StyleAligned achieved a style score of 0.39 on Stable Diffusion, but only 0.13 on our Art-Free Diffusion backbone, suggesting that StyleAligned’s style transfer capabilities are largely due to the extensive pretraining of its backbone.
-Together, these results emphasize that our Art-Free Diffusion with an Art Adapter can achieve impressive style fidelity without relying on a heavily art-trained model.
+Our perceptual study aligns with automatic evaluations (Fig. \ref{fig:img_stylizationq}), with participants favoring our method over baselines, except for StyleAligned on Stable Diffusion—though 34.8\% still preferred ours.
+Notably, while baselines rely on extensive Stable Diffusion 1.4 training on large art-rich datasets, our method uses only a small Art dataset subset.
+When StyleAligned was applied to Blank Canvas Diffusion, users preferred our Adapter-enhanced version 67\% of the time.
+Blank Canvas Diffusion with an Art Adapter also outperformed InstructPix2Pix (60.4\%) and Plug and Play (77.8\%), matching SD1.4 with adapters (52.6\%).
+Automatic evaluation confirms these trends: our method balances style and content fidelity (0.29 and 0.28), while InstructPix2Pix and Plug and Play prioritize content (0.58, 0.59) over style (0.24, 0.11).
+StyleAligned scored 0.39 on Stable Diffusion but only 0.13 on Blank Canvas Diffusion, indicating its reliance on extensive pretraining.
+These results highlight our method’s ability to achieve strong style fidelity without a heavily art-trained model.

-\paragraphcustom{Art Generation} We address the task of Art Generation, focusing on creating images in a specific artistic style.
+\paragraphcustom{Artistic Style Generation} We address the task of Artistic Style Generation, focusing on creating images in a specific artistic style.
 Stable Diffusion, known for its ability to replicate styles by simply prompting with artist names, serves as a baseline due to its extensive training on artworks \cite{heikkila_2022}.
-Additionally, we compare with transferring a style into generated images with the StyleAligned method on both Stable Diffusion and Art-Free Diffusion backbones.
-Qualitative examples presented in Fig. \ref{fig:art_gen} (see more examples in SupMat.).
+Additionally, we compare with transferring a style into generated images with the StyleAligned method on both Stable Diffusion and Blank Canvas Diffusion backbones.
+Qualitative examples presented in Fig. \ref{fig:art_gen} and SM \ref{sec:supmat:art_generation}).